1960 Valdivia earthquake: Concepción earthquakes

 The 1960 Chilean earthquakes were a sequence of strong earthquakes that affected Chile between 21 May and 6 June 1960, centered in the Cautín, Malleco, Aysén, and Biobío provinces of the country.
 The first three quakes, all registering in the planet's top 10 by magnitude for 1960, are grouped together as the 1960 Concepción earthquakes.
 The first of these was the 8.1 M_{w} Concepción earthquake at 06:02 UTC-4 on 21 May 1960.
 Its epicenter was near Curanilahue.
-Telecommunications to southern Chile were cut off and President Jorge Alessandri cancelled the traditional ceremony of the Battle of Iquique memorial holiday to oversee the emergency assistance efforts.
 The second and third Concepción earthquakes occurred the next day at 06:32 UTC-4 (7.1 M_{w}) and 14:55 UTC-4 (7.8 M_{w}) on 22 May.
 These earthquakes formed a southward migrating foreshock sequence to the main Valdivia shock, which occurred just 15 minutes after the third event.

 The earthquake interrupted and effectively ended a protest by coal miners from Lota, who were attempting to march to Concepción to demand higher salaries.